ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 	} );
 	```

-* For the purposes of the document-like editing (implemented by default in the decoupled document build).
+* For the purposes of the document-like editing (implemented by default in the {@link builds/guides/overview#document-editor decoupled document build}).

 	```js
 	Editor.create( document.querySelector( '#editor' ), {